ajayvakadi12/TechMantra-TMnow/README.md

 Usuage Instructions    :    To run this project ...
                             Login :
                             first run the login.html,
-                            open Login.Html in your Web Browser.
-                            then you will be directed to the login page.
+                            open Login.Html page in your Web Browser. then you will be directed to the login page.

                             Registration :